Uganda Legislative Council: First LEGCO meeting – 23 March 1921

-Uganda's Legislative Council (LEGCO) was created by the Colonial Office in 1920 by an Order-in-Council.
+Uganda's Legislative Council (LEGCO) was created by the Colonial Office in 1920 by the Uganda Order 1920 (SR&O 1920/884), an Order-in-Council.
 The LEGCO had its first meeting on Wednesday, 23 March 1921.
 Its composition then was small and all its members were Europeans.
-It was made up of the colonial Governor as President, and 4 officials namely: the Chief Secretary, the Attorney General, the Treasurer, and the Principal Medical Officer, plus 2 nominated non-officials who were: H.H.
-Hunter (a Lawyer from Kampala), H.E.
-Lewis (a Manager of the East Africa Company, which was the successor to the Imperial British East Africa Company).
-The intention had been to have 3 non-official members made up of one representative of the planters and ginners, one representative from the business community and one Indian.
+It was made up of the colonial Governor as President, and four officials namely: the Chief Secretary, the Attorney General, the Treasurer, and the Principal Medical Officer, plus two nominated non-officials who were: H. H. Hunter (a lawyer from Kampala), H. E. Lewis (a manager of the East Africa Company, which was the successor to the Imperial British East Africa Company).
+The intention had been to have three non-official members made up of one representative of the planters and ginners, one representative from the business community and one Indian.
 The Indians wanted a representation in the LEGCO equal to the Europeans.
 This was refused on the grounds, according to the colonial government at the time, that representation in the LEGCO was not based on any community group.

 In 1921, the number of Asians in Uganda was 5,000.
 The Europeans numbered 1,000.
 There was, therefore, a vacant Asian position.
-This was filled on a temporary basis by Major A.L.
-Ranton, who was not a resident in Uganda, but had estates in Mityana, approximately 48 miles west of Kampala.
+This was filled on a temporary basis by Major A. L. Ranton, who was not a resident in Uganda, but had estates in Mityana, approximately 48 miles west of Kampala.

 The unofficial membership of the LEGCO consisted of only Europeans between 1921 and 1926.
 The four official members at this time were all Europeans.
 The first Indian member of the LEGCO was nominated in 1926 and the second member was appointed in 1933.
 They were appointed in their personal capacity.
 Thus the early years of the LEGCO were dominated by a European membership, later a few Indians were added.
-In 1946 the number of European and Asian members was increased to 3 each.
+In 1946 the number of European and Asian members was increased to three each.